What are the warning signs that you or someone you know may be abusing fentanyl?

 - Stealing and manipulating

-- Using fentanyl when there are no signs of pain present
+- Using fentanyl when there are no signs of severe pain present

 How many people die in the U.S. per year from fentanyl overdoses?